NNPDF/pineappl/docs/cli-tutorial.md

     pineappl --silence-lhapdf convolute LHCB_WP_7TEV.pineappl.lz4 CT18NNLO

-Let's have a closer look at what the output shows us:
+Have a closer look at what the output shows:

-- the `bin` column shows that there are 8 bins, labeled 0 to 7,
+- the `bin` column shows there are 8 bins, labeled 0 to 7,
-- the next two columns `etal` shows the observable used to define the bins and its left and right bin limits,
+- the next two columns labelled `etal` shows the observable used to define the bins and its left and right bin limits,
-- `disg/detal` has a spelling mistake unfortunately and should read `dsig/detal`.
+- `disg/detal` has a spelling mistake, unfortunately, and should read `dsig/detal`.
 It shows the differential cross section (`dsig`) for the bin limits given in the previous two columns.
 Finally,
 - the last two columns show the scale uncertainty, which typically is